Welcome, lost traveler!

 Console development related stuff?

 Looking for LICH, small-ark, romutils, demi or libgen?
 Have a visit to Free Console's home.
 The projects are quite dead nowadays, though.
-Most of the sources are not uploaded to CVS yet, you'll find little to none of sources at Savannah CVS; however you can get most of the sources here.
+Most of the sources are not uploaded to CVS yet, you'll find little to none of sources at Savannah CVS; however you can get most of the sources here. (update: apparently you can't, because majority of the files are mysteriously gone.
+I'll get them on GitHub RSN.)
 Be warned, some of them may not work or even compile properly —that's why they weren't uploaded to CVS!
 For demi, see SourceForge project page.

 Physics related stuff